pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

    When the ring on the guide is close to aligning with any of the axis rings on the Rotation Tool, the guide will show a :ref:`color-coded connection
    <ug-dimension-colors>` to that ring.
-In the image here, the ring is close
+In the left image here, the ring is
-   to aligning with the red X-axis rotation ring of the Rotation Tool, so a red connection appears.
-In any other orientation, the guide will show a neutral-color connection to the center sphere.
+   close to aligning with the red X-axis rotation ring of the Rotation Tool, so a red connection appears.
+In the center image, it is close to aligning with the green Y-axis ring.
+In any other orientation, the guide will show a neutral-color connection to the center sphere as in the right image.

    If a ring is hovered, grip dragging by rotating the controller parallel to the ring rotates the model(s) in the same direction.
 When no ring is